What is Emerald Ash Borer?

 - Bark splitting

-- S-shaped tunnels behind outer bark
+- S-shaped tunnels beneath the outer bark

 - D-shaped exit holes 1/8″ wide on bark surface